Photo credit: Sherry Kempster

 For the detailed report on the methods used to develop the linkage design for the Sierra Madre-Castaic Connection.

-Recent Actions taken by the Board of Supervisors
+Prior Actions taken by the Board of Supervisors

 In 2015, the Board of Supervisors took two actions regarding habitat connectivity and wildlife corridors.
 First, the Board approved a consultant contract for the Comprehensive General Plan Update (GPU) that included consultant work on the “wildlife corridors” program.
 On November 10, 2015, the Board elected to complete this project ahead of the GPU schedule and directed staff within the Long-Range Planning Section to include this project on its priority list.